MIDL-Conference/midl-website-2021/pages/author-instructions.md

 * **<s>Short-paper decisions released to authors</s>** <s>April 10th 2020</s>
 [% / %] -->

----

 ## Paper registration step (important)

-To be able to upload the PDF of a paper (full and short) before January 30th, authors have to create a submission on openreview with title, abstract and author information by January 24th (paper registration deadline).
+To be able to upload the PDF of a full or short paper before the submission deadlines, authors have to create a submission on openreview with title, abstract and author information a week in advance (paper registration deadline).

 ## Latex template